elipapa/markdown-cv/index.md

 ---
 layout: cv
-title: Isaac Newtons's CV
+title: Max Bautista Perpinyà's CV
 ---
-# Isaac Newton
-Physicist, Mathematician, Cambridge professor.
+# Max Bautista Perpinyà
+PhD student in the History and Philosophy of Science.

 <div id="webaddress">
-<a href="isaac@applesdofall.org">isaac@applesdofall.org</a>
+<a href="maximilia.bautista@uclouvain.be">maximilia.bautista@uclouvain.be</a>
-| <a href="http://en.wikipedia.org/wiki/Isaac_Newton">My wikipedia page</a>
+| <a href="https://www.oliviodare.com/">My personal page</a>
 </div>

 ## Currently

-Standing on the shoulders of giants

-### Specialized in

-Laws of motion, gravitation, minting coins, disliking [Robert Hooke](http://en.wikipedia.org/wiki/Robert_Hooke)

-### Research interests

-Cooling, power series, optics, alchemy, planetary motions, apples.
+I'm doing my PhD in the History and Philosophy of Science based in UCLouvain, in Belgium.
+I study the concept of ‘biodiversity’ in non-scientific settings, analysing the diverse meanings and uses that different speakers (politicians, businesses, NGOs, invested scientists) make of it in their particular context.
+My PhD is part of a larger project that aims at clarifying the <a href="https://blog.pencelab.be/2021/mapping-and-responding-to-taxonomic-disorder/">‘Taxonomic Disorder’</a> in conservation biology.

 ## Education